cli/go-gh/README.md

 )

 func main() {
-	// These examples assume `gh` is installed and has been authenticated
+	// These examples assume `gh` is installed and has been authenticated.

-	// Shell out to a gh command and read its output issueList, _, err := gh.Exec("issue", "list", "--repo", "cli/cli", "--limit", "5") if err != nil {
+	// Shell out to a gh command and read its output. issueList, _, err := gh.Exec("issue", "list", "--repo", "cli/cli", "--limit", "5") if err != nil {
 		log.Fatal(err)
 	}
 	fmt.Println(issueList.String())

-	// Use an API helper to grab repository tags client, err := gh.RESTClient(nil)
+	// Use an API client to retrieve repository tags. client, err := api.DefaultRESTClient()
 	if err != nil {
 		log.Fatal(err)
 	}